kata-containers/kata-containers/tools/packaging/kernel/README.md

 Kata Containers packaging repository holds the kernel configs and patches.
-The config and patches can work for many versions, but we only test the kernel version defined in the [runtime versions file][runtime-versions-file].
+The config and patches can work for many versions, but we only test the kernel version defined in the [Kata Containers versions file][kata-containers-versions-file].

 For further details, see [the kernel configuration documentation](configs).